winitzki/scall/tutorial/programming_dhall.md

 Least fixpoints of polynomial functors are always  _finite_ data structures.
 One can always traverse all data stored in such structures by using a finite number of operations.
-One can also extract all stored data into a list; so, least fixpoints of polynomial functors are always `Foldable`.
+One can also extract all stored data into a list: the least fixpoint of  a polynomial functor is  always `Foldable`.

 Greatest fixpoints are, as a rule, lazily evaluated data structures that support infinite iteration (such as infinite lists or infinite trees).
 A traversal of all data items stored in those data structures might not  terminate.